Trusted WordPress tutorials, when you need them most.

 Why Redirect First-Time Commenters on Your WordPress Blog?

 When your WordPress blog has an active and interesting comments section, users will feel more engaged.
-It can create a sense of community that encourages visitors to stay longer.
+This can create a sense of community that encourages visitors to stay longer.

 Since WordPress comments are so important, you should do everything you can to get more comments on your blog posts.